-Employees are encouraged to access the district intranet for information and various forms.
+Employees are encouraged to access the District Staff Intranet for information and various forms.

-To access the Intranet, go to www.nwlsd.org.
-Under Additional Information, Click on NWLSD Intranet.
-Enter your username and password.
+To access the Staff Intranet, go to www.nwlsd.org.
+Under Additional Information, Click on NWLSD Intranet and log in using your District account.

 LEAVES

 Transportation employees are entitled to specific types of leaves as defined in the following sections.
 However, authorization for leave requests must be submitted within the pay period.
 Failure to do so will result in an employee's wages to be "docked".